Car Insurance Under 50 Dollars

 Get a pay-per-mile policy

-If you drive less than 8,000 miles per year, you might save with pay-per-mile car insurance.
+If you drive less than 8,000 miles per year, you could save with pay-per-mile car insurance.
 With this policy, you only pay for the miles you drive.
-The less you drive, the more you can save.
-If you work from home or attend school online, you may save the most with pay-per-mile coverage.
+The less you drive, the more you save.
+If you work from home or attend school online, you could save the most with pay-per-mile coverage.

 5. 5